gerekper/ganjaking/wp-content/plugins/woocommerce-amazon-fulfillment/README.md

 ## Changelog

+### 2022-10-10 - version 4.1.1
+* Fix issue where failed email is sent when an order is fulfiled successfully.

+### 2022-09-29 - version 4.1.0
+* Remove support for MWS
+* Implement work-around for Amazon API not returning all SKUs to fix inventory sync
+* Implement logging through WooCommerce logging
+* Add URL to package tracking number for shipment status

 ### 2022-07-22 - version 4.0.9
 * Patch to MAJOR UPDATE (see full details of version 4.0.0)
 * Fix issue in passing # symbol to Amazon with temporary work-around